Factor Analysis detects latent variables that summarize variability among several variables. Available in Excel with the XLSTAT statistical software.

 - Promax: A mixed procedure that consists initially of a Varimax rotation followed by an oblique rotation.

-XLSTAT results for Factor Analysis
+Results for Factor Analysis in XLSTAT

 - Correlation/Covariance matrix: This table shows the data to be used afterwards in the calculations.
 The significant correlations are displayed in bold.